Monemvasia: Byzantine period

 During the 11th and 12th centuries, Monemvasia experienced significant economic growth.
-During that period, the settlement spread around the island (not only on its main side), and important monuments were rebuilt, such as the church of Hagia Sophia (originally dedicated to Panagia Hodegetria) in the upper town and the church of Elkomenos Christos, which was reconstructed during that period, possibly due to the placement of the image of Christ Elkomenos in the temple.
+During that period, the settlement spread around the island from the main side and key monuments were rebuilt, such as the church of Hagia Sophia (originally dedicated to Panagia Hodegetria) in the upper town and the church of Elkomenos Christos.
 At the time of the Komnenians, Monemvasia had evolved into a guardian of the western entrance to the Aegean.
-In 1147 ships of the Sicilian king Roger II tried to capture it without success and were forced to withdraw with heavy losses.
-The archon of Monemvasia during the attack Theodoros Mavrosomis then settled in the imperial court and after the Battle of Myriokephalos, he was put in charge of the left wing of the army and was then given the position of mediator.
+In 1147, ships of the Sicilian king Roger II tried to capture the city without success, being forced to withdraw with heavy losses.
+Theodoros Mavrosomis, the archon of Monemvasia at that time, then settled in the imperial court, and after the Battle of Myriokephalos he was put in charge of the left wing of the army and was given the position of mediator.